enoch-mbeyam/Census-Explorer/README.md

-Project: "Census Explorer"
+Census Explorer
-Problem Statement:
+Problem Statement
 This project explores the 1994 Census database to identify trends and insights that could inform policy decisions.
 The following questions are investigated:
+Questions

     What is the demographic breakdown of the population by race?
     What is the average age of men in the workforce?
     What percentage of individuals hold a Bachelor's degree or higher?